North America Has Lost 3 Billion Birds, Scientists Say

 Still, he says, "I think it is very likely that we are seeing substantial declines in our bird populations, particularly migratory birds."

-Other researchers say this continent-wide decrease in bird numbers is about what they expected.
+Other researchers say this continentwide decrease in bird numbers is about what they expected.

-"I think that I buy the magnitude of loss," says Kristin Ruegg, a biologist at Colorado State University in Fort Collins.
+"I think that I buy the magnitude of loss," says Kristen Ruegg, a biologist at Colorado State University in Fort Collins.
 "Overall, the conclusions weren't necessarily surprising.
-I mean, they were depressing, but not surprising,"
+I mean, they were depressing but not surprising,"

-Ruegg says there have been hints that the loss was this large from a variety of different sources over the last few decades.
-But in most cases these were species-specific accounts of local extinctions or models of projected losses resulting from things like climate change.
+Ruegg says there have been hints that the loss was this large from a variety of sources over the past few decades.
+But in most cases, these were species-specific accounts of local extinctions or models of projected losses resulting from things like climate change.

 This study, she says, "really sort of wakes people up to the idea that this is happening."

-Note: An earlier version of this story misspelled Kristen Ruegg's first name as Kristin.